laravel/bootcamp.laravel.com/resources/docs/livewire/deleting-chirps.md

 ## Updating our component

-Next, let's update our `chirp.list` Livewire component to have a delete button and perform the deletion of the Chirp when clicked:
+To get started, let's update our `chirp.list` Livewire component to have a delete button and add an action to delete the Chirp when the button is clicked:

 ```php tab=Class filename=resources/views/livewire/chirps/list.blade.php
 <?php